kristian-lange-tw/JATOS_docs_v3/pages/Whats-JATOS.md

 JATOS (Just Another Tool for Online Studies) helps you setup and run your online studies on your own server.

-This is the Documentation for JATOS 3 - Are you looking for the Docs of [JATOS 2](http://v2.jatos.org/Whats-JATOS.html)?
+This is the Documentation for JATOS 3 - Are you looking for the docs of [JATOS 2](http://v2.jatos.org/Whats-JATOS.html)?

 ### JATOS at a glance:
 * Run studies on your **own server**.
 This means that you keep complete control over who can access your result data and can comply with your ethics.